Chief Abram B. Burnett Family

 Chief Abram B. Burnett was then sent to a school in Kentucky called the Choctaw Academy.
 This school was supervised by Richard M. Johnson, who later in his life would become the Vice President of the Unites States for four years in 1837.
 He was a strong supporter of the War of 1812 and organized the Kentucky Riflemen.
 His heroic fighting in support of General William Henry Harrison at the Battle of Thames advanced his political career.
 Richard M. Johnson was credited for killing the Indian war chief, Tecumseh, and wounded in the fight.

 It was known that the Potawatomi tribe had paid for all or most of the costs each year for several Indian boys to attend a five year term.
 Most Indian children who had attended school were the sons of chiefs as the U.S. government had stressed the importance of school to the chiefs of the tribes as they knew their children would become the future leaders of their people and must learn the ways of the whites.
-Church and school would be establishments to help change the view of the true American Indian. "...Kill the Indian, leave the man..."
+Church and school would be establishments to help change the view of the true American Indian. "...Kill the Indian, Save the Man..."
 After five years, Chief Abram B. Burnett came back to Ft.
 Wayne as he was enrolled for another five year term, but had attended less than a year before his adopted father, Abraham Burnett, had died in 1827.
 Abram B. Burnett (Nan-Wesh-Mah) would no longer attend school.

-Abraham Burnett, adopted father of Abram B. Burnett (Nan-Wesh-Mah), was also known to have been in battles with his Potawatomi people before his passing.
+Abraham Burnett, adopted father of Abram B. Burnett (Nan-Wesh-Mah), was known to have been in battles with his Potawatomi people before his passing.
 One expedition states: "Abraham Burnett was known to have been in command of a band of his Potawatomis and Kickapoos that attempted to ambush Gen. Harrison's army in 1811 in the southern part of the county where the bluffs and ravines extended down to the river opposite the vicinity of Perrysville."
 He was also known to have been dissatisfied with the United States handlings of treaties and sided with Tecumseh and the Prophet and played an aggressive role on the side of the Indian Confederacy in the battle of Tippecanoe.
 Chief Abram B. Burnett (Nan-Wesh-Mah) had noted that his adopted father, Abraham Burnett, had no known biological children and was never known to have ever been married.

 Abram B. Burnett's biological grandfather, Chebaas, who was one of the hereditary principal chiefs of the Potawatomi Nation and biological brother to Chief Topinabee, had also died in 1827.
 He was known to have died in the home of his niece, Nancy Davis Burnett, sister of Abraham Burnett.

-Chief Chebaas, Chief Topinabee, and Kaukema Burnett (wife of well-known trader, William Burnett), were three children born to the great Potawatomi sachem Nanaquiba of the St. Joseph territory.
+Chief Topinabee, Chief Chebaas, Chief Soowanernuk, Chief Sawawk, Chief Shissahecon, and Kaukema Burnett (wife of well-known trader, William Burnett), were children born to the Potawatomi Chief Nanaquiba of the St. Joseph territory.
 Chief Nanaquiba, a highly respected chief, was a leading force behind the Indian warriors tactics that helped the French, who were led by General Marquis De Montcalm, siege the attack against the British, led by Lieutenant Colonel George Munro, and capture Ft.
 William Henry in August of 1757.
-Historians agree that the battle constituted one of the bloodiest pages of Colonial American history.

-Above: George Winters painted this scene of a council between Potawatomi leaders and U.S. government representatives in July 1837.
+George Winters painted this scene of a council between Potawatomi leaders and U.S. government representatives in July 21, 1837.
 The purpose of the meeting was to resolve and settle details for the impending removal of the Potawatomis from northern Indiana.
 The council was held about 20 miles from Logansport, Indiana.

 Above: George Winters drawing of the 1838 removal of the Potawatomi Indians from Indiana to Kansas.
 Chief Abram B. Burnett was amongst many of his Potawatomis people during this removal as they were forced out of Indiana at gun point by the United States government.